 Every divorce is unique, as financial situations, personal property and circumstances differ, and children may be involved.
 Some couples can work out their debt differences amiably; others fight a bitter war to the end and wind up having a difficult, expensive, and drawn-out contested courtroom proceeding.

-Since divorce is so complex and emotionally sensitive, it is most important to have an experienced divorce attorney on your side.
+Since divorce is so complex and emotionally sensitive and your family’s future is at stake, it is important to have an experienced divorce attorney on your side to provide legal guidance.
 The skilled Illinois family law attorneys at Wolfe & Stec, Ltd. have helped countless families dealing with divorce.
 We will fight to protect your spousal rights and assets and guide you through each step of the divorce and post-divorce period.

 For a free initial consultation to discuss splitting the debt in your divorce, call our team.
-Speak with an experienced and compassionate DuPage County divorce lawyer.
-Call us at 630-305-0222 today.
+Call us at 630-305-0222 today and speak with an experienced and compassionate DuPage County divorce lawyer.